department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 #### CMS Help desk (wrap up)
-- [ ] Help desk notifies editor and any other stakeholders.
+- [ ] Notify editor and any other stakeholders.

 ### Team
 Please check the team(s) that will do this work.